kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 <a name="done-method"></a>
 <h5 class="h5-guide">The .done method</h5>
-The jQuery Deffered `.done` method sets a callback for what to do after code as fully run, or, fully "resolved".
+The jQuery Deffered `.done` method sets a callback for what to do after code as fully run, or, fully "resolved" (<a href="/samples/ajax-tutorial-samples/sample21/" target="blank">view the example</a>):
 {% prism markup %}
 <!-- sample21/index.html -->
 <!DOCTYPE html>